vaginessa/dns-wiki/FAQ.md

 <a name="FAQ26"></a>
 **(26) Does AFWall+ need a lot of battery/memory?**

 Not really.
+Usually around 11 - 16 MB (non shared memory), dependent which configuration you use.

 <a name="FAQ27"></a>
 **(27) How safe is AFWall+?**

 Nothing is really safe, see the limitations but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
-The app can crash sometimes, feel free to submit a error log report via eMail or on the Github Issue tracker.
+The app can crash sometimes, feel free to submit a error log report via eMail or on our Github Issue tracker.

 <a name="FAQ28"></a>
 **(28) How can I make a logcat?**

-The simplest way is to use an application, like [Catlog](https://play.google.com/store/apps/details?id=com.nolanlawson.logcat) or with the build in NFLOG but logcats captured this way are not always sufficient.
-The best way to capture a logcat is:

-* Install the [Android SDK](http://developer.android.com/sdk/index.html) (Click *Download for other platforms* for a minimal download)
-* Make sure you can connect to your device via USB (see [here](http://developer.android.com/sdk/win-usb.html) for drivers and instructions)
-* **Enable AFWall+ logging in the main settings**
-* Power off your device
-* Start logging by entering this command on the command line: *adb logcat >log.txt*
-* Power on your device
-* Reproduce the problem

-Upload the captured logcat somewhere, for example using Google Drive, and link to it from the issue you (should) have created.
-Don't forget to mention the *uid* of the application to look into when relevant.
+Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] page for additional details.

 <a name="FAQ29"></a>
 **(29) Will there be iOS or Windows Phone versions?**